Co-dfns/Co-dfns/docs/MANUAL.md

 you restrict their use to outer-most functions, since they are significantly less efficient on the GPU than APL primitives.

+We compile under the assumption that ⎕IO ⎕ML ⎕CT←0 1 0.

 ### Known limitations

 The following limitations are known to exist:

 * User-command interface does not work with namespace global variables
-* User-defined operators are not exported
+* We do not make DWA or C wrappers for User-defined operators
 * Trains are not currently supported
 * Binomial is not implemented correctly for some values
 * Selective assignment is not supported yet